-- (2) Any person who has prepared the said statements for publication, may deduct from the said amounts the cost of publication apportioned as far as possible among the owners. - (3) After the expiration of three months from the date of publication of the said statements, such person shall forthwith transmit a statement and affidavit in the prescribed form- - (a) to the Master and deposit in the guardian's fund to the credit of the rightful owners all such amounts still remaining unclaimed by the rightful owners who are not Bantu as defined in section one of the Population Registration Act, 1950 (Act No. 30 of 1950); or - (b) to the Secretary for Bantu Administration and Development and deposit in the South African Bantu Trust Fund established under section eight of the Bantu Trust and Land Act, 1936 (Act No. 18 of 1936), to the credit of the rightful owners all such amounts still remaining unclaimed by the rightful owners who are Bantu as so defined.
+- (2) Any person who has prepared the said statements for publication, may deduct from the said amounts the cost of publication apportioned as far as possible among the owners. - (3) After the expiration of three months from the date of publication of the said statements, such person shall forthwith transmit a statement and affidavit in the prescribed form- - (a) to the Master and deposit in the guardian's fund to the credit of the rightful owners all such amounts still remaining unclaimed by the rightful owners who are not Bantu as defined in section one of the Population Registration Act, 1950 (Act No. 30 of 1950); or - (b) to the Secretary for Bantu Administration and Development and deposit in the South African Bantu Trust Fund established under section 8 of the Bantu Trust and Land Act, 1936 (Act No 18 of 1936), to be utilized in accordance with the provisions of that Act, all such amounts still remaining unclaimed by the rightful owners who are Bantu as so defined Provided that the rightful owners may claim such amounts from the South African Bantu Trust Fund within a period of thirty years from the date upon which they became entitled to claim such amounts